Generating Code Coverage Metrics

-CircleCI provides a number of different options for code coverage reporting, using built-in CircleCI features combined with open source libraries, or using partners.
+CircleCI provides different options for code coverage reporting using built-in CircleCI features combined with open source libraries, or using partners.
+Below are examples of configuring coverage libraries for different languages, as well as how to view your code coverage on the CircleCI web app.

 You can upload your code coverage reports directly to CircleCI.
 First, add a coverage library to your project and configure your build to write the coverage report to CircleCI’s artifacts directory.
-Code coverage reports will then be stored as build artifacts, from where they can be viewed or downloaded.
-See our build artifacts guide for more on accessing coverage reports.
+Code coverage reports are stored as build artifacts where they can be viewed or downloaded.
+See our build artifacts guide for more information on downloading coverage reports stored in your artifacts.

 Ruby